alfarishi-git/Mathematics-Program/README.md

-These code was from my college lab assignment
+These codes were from my college lab assignment